MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-App.md

 This example installs the Finance Test app manifest file that has been copied to the local hard disk.

-For more information, see Install or remove apps for Outlook for your organization.
+For more information, see Install or remove add-ins for Outlook for your organization (https://technet.microsoft.com/library/jj943752.aspx).

 ### Example 2
 ```